isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 * Foodprints @ South West - an initiative by the South West Community Development Council - is a first-in-Singapore labelling programme that aims to recognise schools, hotels, retail establishments and other organisations in the South West District that have taken steps to reduce the amount of food waste generated.
 Measures include designing food waste reduction posters which will be displayed around their school, and educating canteen food operators on good food management and storage practices.

 * Community fridges have appeared in Queenstown, Yishun and Tampines.
-Donors are encouraged to leave fresh food produce in the fridge.
-Anyone who needs help to put food on the table can just help themselves and take what they need.
+Residents are encouraged to donate unwanted food products that are still good for consumption, instead of discarding them.

+* [Foodscape Collective](https://foodscapecollective.org/){:target="_blank"} is a community of enthusiasts working towards creating sustainable and resilient food systems.
+Some of their initiatives include facilitating the redistribution of excess and yet-to-expire food and composting of kitchen scraps.

 * [treatsure](https://www.treatsure.co/){:target="_blank"} is Singapore's first mobile reservation platform connecting businesses & hotels with surplus food to everyday consumers.
 Through their mobile app, treatsure shares and reallocates excess food resources to people who would treasure them, minimising food wastage.

 * [Tree Dots](https://www.thetreedots.com/){:target="_blank"} aims to reduce the amount of food waste by creating a marketplace to link people with unsold inventory to potential buyers so as to not let them end up in the bin.

+* [UglyFood](https://www.uglyfood.com.sg/){:target="_blank"} is an F&B social enterprise that fights food waste as a result of cosmetic filtering.